"Without support from Help for Heroes during lockdown, I would not have got through it in the way I have.”

 “I feel I’ve accomplished a lot regarding my injury.
 In last week’s meeting I said to Verity how I felt more prepared for the bouts of low moods and negativity because of my PTSD.
 This time last year I would dread them because once they came over me, I had no control.”

-Before lockdown, it was support from our Hidden Wounds team that helped Sean to secure a job at Hartlepool College, which he is looking forward to returning to when the lockdown ends.
+Before lockdown, it was support from our Hidden Wounds team that helped Sean to secure a job at Hartlepool College.

 “I'm excited to return to work at Hartlepool College.
 Their support and understanding is excellent, I’m very lucky to work there.